Rajiv Shah: Board and affiliations

-Shah currently sits on numerous boards including Trustee of the Rockefeller Foundation, International Rescue Committee, Chicago Council on Global Affairs, Results for America, Trilateral Commission, the Atlantic Council and The National Geographic Society.
-He is also a member on the Council of Foreign Relations On January 4, 2017 he was elected President of the Rockefeller Foundation, the first Indian-American to hold that post.
+Shah currently sits on numerous boards including the Rockefeller Foundation, International Rescue Committee, Chicago Council on Global Affairs, Results for America, Trilateral Commission, the Atlantic Council and the National Geographic Society.
+He is also a member on the Council of Foreign Relations.
+On January 4, 2017 he was elected President of the Rockefeller Foundation, the first Indian-American to hold that post.
 Shah is a member of the Defense Policy Board Advisory Committee.

 Personal life

 Shah is married to Shivam Mallick Shah.
 They have three children and currently reside in Washington, D.C.